Arts & Culture

 Food Festivals

-2023 Dates: Summerside Lobster Festival July 6-8, Tyne Valley Oyster Festival August 2-6, PEI International Shellfish Festival September 14-17, PEI Fall Flavours TBA, PEI Beer Festival TBA.
+2025 Dates: Summerside Lobster Carnival July 10-12, Tyne Valley Oyster Festival July 29-August 3, PEI International Shellfish Festival September 18-21, PEI Fall Flavours Festival September 25-October 11

 Music Festivals

-Week after week (actually, more like day after day), there’s new music to listen to, learn, and love in concert halls, community theatres, and event grounds all across the island.
-Don’t miss the magic of hearing music within the walls of St. Mary’s Church with different concerts all summer long at the Under the Spire Music Festival.
+Week after week (actually, more like day after day), there’s new music to listen to, learn, and love in concert halls, community theatres, and event grounds all across the Island.
 The Festival of Small Halls has an awesome two-week line-up at more than 40 charming small venues across the Island, and it doesn’t get more quaint than home-made treats served at intermission!
 The Cavendish Beach Music Festival brings out the country-singing, boot-stomping, fun-loving side of everyone with the largest multi-date country music festival in the Maritimes.
-New this year is SOMMO Festival, which promises to be a feast for all senses, as it celebrates good music and great food.
-Rock out in Tyne Valley at Rock the Boat Music Festival featuring rock bands from PEI and beyond.
+SOMMO Festival is feast for all senses, as it celebrates good music and great food.
 And whether you’re a fiddle player or not, the Rollo Bay Fiddle Festival brings people from all over the world to the Eastern end of the Island to celebrate PEI’s rich music history.

 The Charlottetown Festival